-The following stories are not intended to say, “I’m so special” since we each are.
+The following stories of mystical experiences are not intended to say, “I’m so special” since we each are.
 They are intended to inspire you to revisit and learn from your mystical experiences.
 As you read my “mystical experiences,” reflect on ones you’ve had, but perhaps discounted as imaginary, daydreaming, or too subtle to be real.

 By the way, I put quotation marks around the word mystical because that is a misleading term.
 In the past, humans thought that any experiences beyond the usual five-sense-ones were “spiritual, mystical, supernatural, or mysterious.”
 Today, we enjoy the benefit of merging contemporary understandings with ancient wisdom teachings.
 Science and spirituality are working together now, at least on some fronts, to expand our views of reality.

 We can now better appreciate that there is no separation between you and God/Source.
 There is no boundary line between earth/here versus heaven/over there.
 Those were artificial distinctions created by past limited perspectives.
 Many comforting and empowering insights emanate from realizing it’s just life unfolding and we each are integral and infinite parts of that One Life/All That Is.

 So when you have mystical experiences, remember that you are just sensing that vast part of reality that’s always been there, but most people don’t usually perceive.

 Experience #1: At age five, my parents showed me a beautiful sunset and I told them, “That reminds me of God.”
 They didn’t tell me about this until I attended theology school twenty years later.
 My parents knew of no teaching at home or church that would have caused me, at such a young age, to associate Creator with a magnificent sunset.
 Maybe I retained some memories of life before this earth-visit.

 Lessons: The Infinite is beautiful, peaceful and awe-inspiring—not a fearsome and judgmental huge white-bearded guy sitting on a throne way up in the sky.